 The resulting wines will be sold out of the Tasting Room located in the front of the winery structure.
 The 1,500-square-foot, single-story building’s production area also includes a tank and cooperage storage section; a small laboratory for wine chemistry and analysis; and a finished product storage area.
 An outside crushing and pressing pad will be attached under a protective roof structure.

 “At Seasons of the North Winery, our passion is creating a new tasting experience,” says VanValkenburgh.
 “Our mission is to encourage wine drinkers to enjoy local wines that perfectly compliment local foods.
 Handcrafted wines from home-grown fruit offer the best that Up North has to offer – all conveniently located just off the shores of Burt Lake, only minutes from I-75.”

-Seasons of the North Winery is part of the newly formed Bay View Wine Trail, which has five other wineries in Petoskey, Harbor Springs, and Charlevoix.
+Seasons of the North Winery is part of the newly formed Bay View Wine Trail, which has nine other wineries in Petoskey, Harbor Springs, and Charlevoix.
 Maps and descriptions of the new trail are available at Seasons of the North.
 The new businesses also have an organization for grape growers called the Straits Area Grape Growers Association (SAGGA).

 Seasons of the North plans on producing and purchasing only local fruit once it becomes available.
 As production increases, Seasons of the North also will utilize other distribution channels besides the Tasting Room — local restaurants and businesses — to reach customers.

 Seasons of the North is sure to become a boom to area commerce, as wineries have proven to be popular tourist destinations in the state, attracting more than 1 million visitors annually, according to Michiganwines.com, the Michigan Grape and Wine Industry Council’s Web site.
 The wine industry already contributes $300 million annually to Michigan's economy, says the site.